carlospcastro/devops/cloud/Azure/terraform/README.md

 This directory has Terraform configuration to setup a AKS Cluster

 ## test 02
-This directory has Terraform configuration to setup a Virtual Machine Cluster
+This directory has Terraform configuration to setup a Virtual Machine